Spiders are master builders, capable of skillfully weaving web threads into intricate 3D textures that serve as both a home and a hunting ground.

-I ricercators they will present their results today to the American Chemical Society (ACS).
+Researchers they will present their results today to the American Chemical Society (ACS).

-Research on the spider's web "set to music"
+Research on the "set to music" cobweb

 "The spider lives in a world of vibrant threads," he says Markus Buehler, Ph.D., the lead researcher on the project.
 "They don't see very well, so they perceive their world through vibrations, which have different frequencies."
 Such vibrations occur, for example, when the spider stretches a silk thread during the construction of the web, or when the wind or a trapped fly moves the web.

 Buehler, who has long been interested in music, wondered if he could extract rhythms and melodies of non-human origin from natural materials, such as cobweb.
-“The spider's web could be a new source of musical inspiration that is very different from the usual human experience,” he says.
+"The web could be a new source of musical inspiration that is very different from the usual human experience," he says.
 Buehler and colleagues at the Massachusetts Institute of Technology (MIT) hoped to gain new insights into 3D architecture and networking. .

-With these goals in mind, the researchers scanned a natural spider web with a laser to capture 2D cross sections and then used computer algorithms to reconstruct the web's 3D network.
-The team assigned different frequencies of sound to threads of the web, creating 'notes' which they combined into patterns to generate melodies.
+With these goals in mind, the researchers scanned a natural spider web with a laser to capture 2D cross-sections and then used computer algorithms to reconstruct the web's 3D network.
+The team assigned different frequencies of sound to threads of the web, creating "notes" which they combined into patterns to generate melodies.
 The researchers then created a harp-like instrument and played spider web music in several live performances around the world.
 Here is one:

 Get into a spider's web